Bitcoin-Monster/BTCMonster/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package banqd/banq-qt for Debian-based Linux systems.
-If you compile banqd/banq-qt yourself, there are some useful files here.
+This directory contains files used to package banqd/bitcoinmonster-qt for Debian-based Linux systems.
+If you compile banqd/bitcoinmonster-qt yourself, there are some useful files here.

-## banq: URI support ##
+## bitcoinmonster: URI support ##

-banq-qt.desktop  (Gnome / Open Desktop)
+bitcoinmonster-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install banq-qt.desktop
+	sudo desktop-file-install bitcoinmonster-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your banq-qt binary to `/usr/bin` and the `../../share/pixmaps/banq128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bitcoinmonster-qt binary to `/usr/bin` and the `../../share/pixmaps/banq128.png` to `/usr/share/pixmaps`

-banq-qt.protocol (KDE)
+bitcoinmonster-qt.protocol (KDE)